Safeheron/multi-party-sig-cpp/README.md

-# multi-party-ecdsa-cpp
+# multi-party-sig-cpp

+This code repository has been renamed to "multi-party-sig-cpp" from "multi-party-ecdsa-cpp".

-This project is a C++ implementation of {t,n}-threshold ECDSA (elliptic curve digital signature algorithm).
+This project is a C++ implementation of {t,n}-Threshold Signature Scheme.
+It supports ECDSA (elliptic curve digital signature algorithm) now.
+Ed25519, Schnorr and BLS will be supported soon.

 # Introduction

-The library implements three different mpc protocols for threshold ECDSA.
+The library implements three different mpc protocols for threshold ECDSA now.

 - GG18[\[1\]](#Reference): The GG18 protocol implements a {t,n}-threshold signature scheme according to Gennaro & Goldfeder's paper in 2018.
     - Key Generation: Create a new ECDSA private key shared among all the given participants.